Experience-Monks/run-run/README.md

 Example `package.json` using `run-run` with arguments:
 ```
 {
   ... the rest of the stuff defined in package.json,

   scripts: {
-        "test": "run-run --SCRIPT_TO_RUN test/index.js -- 'node {SCRIPT_TO_RUN}'"
+    "test": "run-run --SCRIPT test/index.js -- 'node {SCRIPT}'"
   }
 }
 ```